-- Demonstrate knowledge and facility with standard laboratory methods and procedures, advanced techniques used in immunology and genetics laboratories, laboratory mathematics, tissue culture, proper handling and disposal of hazardous materials and good laboratory practices. - Demonstrate an ability to maintain a neat and readable scientific notebook, record data accurately, create and label appropriately tables and graphs, interpret results correctly and troubleshoot errors. - Demonstrate an ability to work independently and as a member of a team, to read and interpret protocols accurately, and to use information provided in scientific papers when necessary. - Demonstrate an ability to write a scientific paper and present data in an oral presentation. - Demonstrate knowledge and facility with concepts in chemistry, biology and biotechnology and the ethical concerns associated with stem cells and recombinant DNA technologies.
+- Demonstrate knowledge and facility with standard laboratory methods and procedures, advanced techniques used in immunology and genetics laboratories, laboratory mathematics, tissue culture, proper handling and disposal of hazardous materials and good laboratory practices. - Demonstrate an ability to work independently and as a member of a team, to read and interpret laboratory protocols, to analyze and troubleshoot results, to utilize information provided in scientific papers when necessary, and to maintain a legible laboratory notebook with accurately recorded data. - Demonstrate an understanding of basic concepts in biology and chemistry, an ability to write a scientific paper and present data in an oral presentation and an ability to address ethical concerns associated with stem cells and recombinant DNA technologies.

+& Description 5

-Required Coul Units
+Required Cou rses Units

-BIOL 32 Scientific Literature and Writing
+BIOL 32 Scientific Literature and Writing 3

-3

 BIOL 33 Immunology 4

 BIOL 34 Genetics 3

 BIOL 34L Genetics Laboratory 2

-BIOL 50A Introductory Biotechnolo gy with
+BIOL 50A Introductory Biotechnol Laboratory ogy with 4

-Laboratory 4

 BIOL 50D Cell and Tissue Culture 2

-Select 3 courses from the following (11-15 units):
+Select 3 course s from the following (10-15 5 units):

-,
+BIOL 1A General Biology 5

 BIOL 50B Protein Chemistry and Fermentation 3

-BIOL 50C Stem Cell Biology and Advanced Molecular
+BIOL 50C Stem Cell Biology and Advanced Molecular Techniques 3

-Techniques 3

-BIOL 1A General Biology 5
+BIOL 51 Introduction to

+Bioinformatics 4

 CHEM 1A General Chemistry 5

-PHYS 3A General Physics 5
+PHYS 3A or General Physics 5

-or

-PHYS 4A General Physics with Calc ulus5
+PHYS 4A General Physics with

+Calculus 5

-Select 1 course from the following (3-5 units):
+from the following (3-5 u nits):

+MATH 1 or Pre-Calculus 4

+MATH 3A Calculus I 5

+or MATH 16A Calculus for Business a Life and Social Science

+Major Requirements s s 31-38

+General Education and 51-36

+Electives 22-29

 Total Units: 60

-General Education and Electives 22-28

-Major Requirements 32-38

-MATH 16A Calculus for Business a Life and Social Science

-or

-MATH 3A Calculus I 5

-or

-MAIH 1 Pre-Calculus 4

-^{}You may substitute higher level courses in biology, chemistry, mathematics and physics.
+You may substitute higher level courses in biology, chemistry, mathematics and physics.